lukuky64/SaC_CATHETER_NAV/sensor_publishing/readme.md

 ## Run the Node

-To run the node, execute the following command:
+To run the node, ensure that you are in the `Aortic_catheter_project` base folder, then execute the following command:

 ```bash
 rosrun sensor_publishing sensor_publishing_ultrasound_pub